MadManRises/Madgine/docs/core/gettingstarted.md

-\page Manual User Manual
+\page Manual Getting Started

-\subpage PluginManagerManual
-\subpage LogViewerManual
-\subpage SceneManual
+\subpage Build

 When starting the engine the first time, you are presented with a blank screen and only two items in the menu bar and the [Log Viewer](@ref LogViewerManual).
 By default all plugins are disabled, except those that are dependencies of the launcher itself.
 To get started you can open the Plugin Manager tool and enable all plugins you intend to use.
 To do this open the [Plugin Manager](@ref PluginManagerManual) and select the necessary plugins to work with.